 TD Ameritrade’s disadvantages include high minimums and vague fees for managed portfolios, high mutual fund transaction fees, and no universal product access on a single platform.

 - High Mutual Fund Transaction Fees.
 TD Ameritrade charges a lot for no-load mutual fund trades not included in its no-transaction-fee bundle.
 If you intend to build a self-directed portfolio with a high proportion of mutual funds, look for another trading partner.

 - No Single Platform Offers Universal Investment Product Access.
 None of the four TD Ameritrade trading platforms include access to every investment product in the brokerage’s network.
-Mobile Trader comes close, but it’s still not universal.
+Thinkorswim Mobile comes close, but it’s still not universal.
 If you plan to take advantage of everything TD Ameritrade has to offer, you must use at least two trading platforms.